codex-team/capella.php/docs/sdk.md

 #### `url()`

-Return url to image with applied filters.
+Return URL to the image with applied filters.

 Return `string`